kash-j/fsr-reader/README.md

 # fsr-reader
-A Force Sensor Resistor written in C# (this was used for a school project)
+A Force Sensor Resistor reader written in C# (this was used for a school project)

 ## Installation